jinu-jang/GitMergeDriver-CSharp/README.md

 `git merge` is a highly configurable command.
 Therefore our merge driver must cover many different fronts if it plans to override the entire experience.

 ## Honor  Merge Strategies
+Update: Merge strategies have nothing to do w/ drivers. -> Strategies are how commits are dealt with.
+Drivers are the actual text vs text algorithm.

 From experimentation, custom merge drivers are not called when on options `-s ours` or `-s theirs`.
 Seemingly impossible to honor strategy other options passed in though.
 Other strategies can be seen here: [link](https://git-scm.com/docs/git-merge#_merge_strategies)